 There are more than two million adults living in the United States with congenital heart conditions today, thanks to advances in care.
 If you’re one, you know you need special treatments, support, and care to maintain your good health.

-The Adult Congenital Heart Program at WVU Medicine Children’s Heart Institute brings together experts in their fields.
+The Adult Congenital Heart Program at the WVU Medicine Children’s Heart Center brings together experts in their fields.
 We have heart doctors experienced in congenital heart conditions in children and specialists who understand the heart diseases adults may face later in life.
 We address all your health needs.

 Conditions We Treat